 4. Now that's time to add the PXC Users secrets to Kubernetes.
-They should be placed in the data section of the deploy/secrets.yaml file as base64-encoded logins and passwords for the user accounts (see Kubernetes documentation for details).
+They should be placed in the data section of the deploy/secrets.yaml file as logins and base64-encoded passwords for the user accounts (see Kubernetes documentation for details).